Follow us:

 Thinking about going to the festival for the first time?
 Not sure where to go what to do?
 What will the beers taste like?
 Here are a few pointers…

 To get started, you’ll need a glass.
-Choose a half pint or pint glass at the main foyer (included in your ticket price).
+Choose a half pint or pint glass in the main foyer (included in your ticket price).
 Look after your glass as if it is lost or broken, it will cost you for a replacement.

 We’re sure you will enjoy yourself and hope that we have given you an insight to all that real ales can offer.
 If you are that impressed, please come back next year or look out for other CAMRA or pub festivals on during the year.